PARMA, Ohio — A priest is on an administrative leave after accusations of sexual misconduct with a minor and a false report of an attack.

-The priest refuses the accusation.
+The priest refutes the accusation.

 The eparchy has not elaborated on the fact of the accusations that Hutsko was placed on leave.